juanpc2018/Kurzweill-K2000RS-Sampler/README.md

 Kurzweil OS had many updates over the years, </br>
 problem is that there is 2 versions of the Board  </br>
 Early / Late, identified with different letters at Boot time, </br>
-or opening machine and see J on the Eproms when Screen does Not work. </br>
+or open the machine and see C or J on the Eproms when Screen does Not work. </br>

 some K2000R did Not come with Analog Input ADC board,  </br>
 Schematics available online do Not include ADC board. </br>